73 High Street,

 The Davis Theatre opened on 18th December 1928 with the British Premiere of Emil Jannings in "The Last Command".
 Seating was provided for 2,200 in the stalls, 225 seats in the Royal Circle at mezzanine level and 1,500 seats in the balcony.
-The projection box was located at the rear of the Royal Circle mezzannine, to enable a straight throw onto the screen.
-The theatre had a huge stage which was 30 feet deep, and there were six dressing rooms on three floors, that could accomodate up to 110 artistes.
+The projection box was located at the rear of the Royal Circle mezzanine, to enable a straight throw onto the screen.
+The theatre had a huge stage which was 30 feet deep, and there were six dressing rooms on three floors, that could accommodate up to 110 artistes.
 It was equipped with the largest Compton organ ever built, which had 4Manuals/22Ranks, opened by organist Alex Ferguson-Taylor.
-There was also a cafe/restaurant, which contained a dance floor.
+There was also a café/restaurant, which contained a dance floor.

 The auditorium had a fine Italian Renaissance style, with Ionic columns on the side walls, along which were Italianate base relief friezes.
 There was a huge central dome in the ceiling and many early Art Deco style features to the decoration.